Enquire Now

 The Slieve Donard Resort and Spa stand on six acres of immaculate private grounds at the foot of the Mountains of Mourne.
 A golden strand of beach borders one side while the mighty Royal County Down golf links frame the other.

 Fifteen minutes from Dublin International Airport, Portmarnock Hotel and Golf Links, enjoy a beautiful coastal location.
 With breathtaking views over the famous five-mile 'Velvet Strand'.
-Its hugely popular beachside Golf Links.
-Once the grand seaside home to the Jameson Distillery dynasty.
-Today the Hotel is well equipped and situated as a much sought-after stunning golfing backdrop.
+It has hugely popular beachside Golf Links, once the grand seaside home to the Jameson Distillery dynasty.
+Today, the Hotel is well equipped and situated as a much sought-after stunning golfing backdrop.

 The K Club.
 The Kildare Hotel, at The K Club, Ireland's First AA 5 Red Star Hotel, is in the heart of the idyllic Irish countryside on the banks of the River Liffey in Straffan, Co.
 Kildare.